Holi0317/homeserver-compose/README.md

 # Nextcloud compose
 Run nextcloud in docker environment, using docker-compose

+__NOTE__: This project is not an official project of nextcloud or docker.
+I am not a developer from nextcloud nor docker.
+I start this project for my own use only.

 ## Introduction
 This is a docker compose configuration for [nextcloud].
 This include:
  - Nginx as proxy